knweber/restful-flask/README.md

 ## A RESTful Python web service built with Flask
-Built for Pinterest's technical challenge
+Built for a technical challenge

 ### Features:
   - Greetings